microsoft/nova-facade/packages/nova-react-test-utils/README.md

   }
 });
 ```

+#### Can I reuse the setup I made for stories somehow in unit tests?

+Sure, please check [unit tests file](../examples/src/Feedback/FeedbackContainer.test.tsx) to see how stories can be leveraged inside unit tests, using [composeStories](https://github.com/storybookjs/testing-react) to treat storybook as the single source of truth for all the config/setup needed to test your component.

 #### How can I use the test utils (both in stories and tests) for components which don't fire graphql operations but rely on graphql fragments only?